Mazlumsert1/Lsd-Report/README.md

 ## Conclusion
 When we started to recieve the massive amount data from the simulator, it worked flawless, in total we recieved approximately 3 million stories and comments.
-Because we werent wary, we didn't notice that we got **429 Http error code** and contuinued in ignorance.
-Another reason we didn't notice this error code, is that our group(K) color(Blue) in the [Chart](http://138.68.91.198/chart.svg)looked very similar to another groups color, so we thought were doing fine recieving data, and also our graph were hidden behind the other graphs.
+Because we werent wary, we didn't notice that we got **429 Http error code** and contuinued in this fog of ignorance.
+Another reason we didn't notice this error code, is that our group(K) had the color(Blue) in the [Chart](http://138.68.91.198/chart.svg) looked very similar to another groups color, so we thought were doing fine recieving data, and also our graph were hidden behind the other graphs so made it hard to see.
 Of course this is not excuse for us not noticing it!
 But in the future the teachers should be aware of this.